RoHS Directive 2011/65/EU Testing

 RoHS is a CE marking Directive and if your product is within its scope then it must carry a CE marking and be referenced on an accompanying declaration of conformity.

-RoHS applies to anything that is ‘EEE’ (electrical and electronic equipment).
+RoHS ( Restriction of Hazardous Substances) applies to anything that is ‘EEE’ (electrical and electronic equipment).
 This means anything with any electric function.
 Even a gas mower with a piezo spark ignitor.

 Electrical Product Compliance Testing

 F2 Labs offers a full range of compliance testing services.
 We are fully equipped to test and approve a wide range of electrical products and equipment for organizational and governmental certifications, from battery chargers and lighting equipment to medical electrical equipment, wireless devices, and industrial machinery.
 Request a quote today!

 The following categories are in its scope, per Annex I of the RoHS Directive:

 - Large household appliances.

 - IT and telecommunications equipment.

 - Lighting equipment.